-Article 5: The completion of the game
+Article 5: The Completion of the Game

-- 5.1.1 The game is won by the player who has checkmated his opponent's king.
-This immediately ends the game, provided that the move producing the checkmate position was in accordance with Article 3 and Articles 4.2 4.7. - 5.1.2 The game is won by the player whose opponent declares he resigns.
-This immediately ends the game.
+- 5.1.1 The game is won by the player who has checkmated his/her opponent's king.
+This immediately ends the game, provided that the move producing the checkmate position was in accordance with Article 3 and Articles 4.2 4.7. - 5.1.2 The game is lost by the player who declares he/she resigns (this immediately ends the game), unless the position is such that the opponent cannot checkmate the player's king by any possible series of legal moves.
+In this case the result of the game is a draw.